TNWing/Revature_Cognizant_Injestion_Project/README.md

 Python project that reads data from various sources and uploads it to a local PostgresSQL database.

-One of the main focuses of this project was to delve into dynamic class creation via the type() method.
-As such, this project serves as a "master" controller, being able to dynamically define tables using the config file.

 Data Sources are defined as such in the config
   - name(generic name for the data):
   - type(the way data is stored):